LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/are-bacteria-sentient.md

 Is God sentient?

+How much sentience

-How much "sentient" is enough
+is enough for you

-to avoid harm?
+to care?